NeoKish/UdacitySelfDrivingCarND_Traffic_Sign_Classifier/README.md

 In the third step, we train and test the model.The images are normalized before feeding it to training model so that the data has zero mean and equal variance.
 The formula used for normalization is (image_data - 128)/ 128.
 I did try to use grayscale but I didn't achieve much improvement with it.
 For training the model, I have followed the Lenet model architecture which is described below

 ![image](https://user-images.githubusercontent.com/66986430/119078812-89dce700-ba14-11eb-8f26-80d245f8798c.png)
+The above architecture was proposed and implemented by computer scientist Yann LeCun

 ### Input